gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 nslu2-util/nslu2.c:67:  char defport[] = "/dev/ttyUSB0";
 ```

-The `nslu2-util` program is a command-line utility for start, stopping,
+The `nslu2-util` program is a command-line utility for starting, stopping,
 and resetting the slug.
 Students in the OS course were given a copy of the tool.
 It's a tiny C project with a `Makefile` and running `make` built an `nslu2`
 executable: